shravyarao2101/devops-100-days/Day-3/notes.md

-# Day 03 — Linux Permissions & Process Management
+# Day 03 — Linux Permissions, Ownership & Process Management

 ## What I worked on
 - Practiced Linux file permissions using chmod
-- Understood read/write/execute for owner, group, others
+- Explored permission values for owner, group, and others
-- Learned file ownership using chown
+- Understood file ownership and groups using chown
-- Explored running processes using ps and top
+- Observed running processes using ps and top
+- Identified service-related processes (NGINX)
-- Managed services using systemctl (NGINX)
+- Managed services using systemctl
+- Viewed system and service logs using journalctl

 ## Key Learnings
+- File permissions control who can read, write, or execute files
+- Incorrect permissions or ownership can prevent applications from working
+- Ownership matters when applications run as non-root users
+- ps and top help identify running processes and resource usage
+- systemctl is used to manage and troubleshoot services
-- Permissions are critical for security and deployments
+- Logs are critical for debugging system and service issues

+## Environment
+- Platform: AWS EC2
+- OS: Ubuntu Linux
-- SSH keys depend on correct file permissions
+- Access: SSH (non-root user)
-- Service management is a core DevOps responsibility
-- Understanding processes helps debug real production issues
-- Incorrect ownership can cause applications to fail at runtime